Table of Contents

 4. Other Programs

 Many states and cities run Ryan White clinics, which receive money from the federal Ryan White HIV/AIDS Program, to help people with no other access to care.
 The federal program is funded for a limited time, with periodic extensions of that period.
 Clinics and other local programs for people living with HIV vary widely by state.
-Contact your local AIDS service organization to see what is available in your area.
+Contact your local HIV service organization to see what is available in your area.

 Taking Care of Yourself